-Costs at Jessup are significantly lower than those at comparable private institutions, due in part to the gifts of many individuals and churches who provide a large percentage of the operating costs for the University.
 Contact the Admission Office for Jessup's current tuition package and fee schedule, including residence costs.
 The current tuition and fee schedule can also be found on our website.

-Deferred Payments
+Deferred Payments Payment Information

 All charges for a semester are considered due and payable in full upon execution of the student's semester contract at registration.
-Students who are unable to pay the contract balance in full at registration may request to be allowed to pay a minimum of one-fourth of the balance due plus a deferred payment fee with a completed Deferred Payment Program Application at registration and follow the Deferred Payment Program schedule to pay the remaining balance.
-There is a one-time, \$50 fee applied per semester to the account if you wish to join the Deferred Payment Program.
+Students who are unable to pay in full at registration may enroll in a payment plan.
+Students must enroll in a payment plan by the published deadline at the beginning of each semester.
+There is an enrollment fee each semester with this payment option.